 Applicants may access Letter of Intent Phase components as soon as their eligibility request is approved by LLS.
-The components on our grants management system must be completed by the Letter of Intent Phase deadline.
-This includes reference letter-writer request information, which must be input into our grants management system by this deadline (however, reference letter-writers should be contacted well before this time).
-Once these components on our grants management system are submitted, the applicant will have immediate access to the Full Application Phase components.
+The components in the LLS Research Portal must be completed by the Letter of Intent Phase deadline.
+This includes reference letter-writer request information, which must be input into the LLS Research Portal by this deadline (however, reference letter-writers should be contacted well before this time).
+Once these components on the LLS Research Portal are submitted, the applicant will have immediate access to the rest of the Full Application Phase components (the full application template was available after eligibility was accepted).
 Note that reference letters must be uploaded by the letter-writers by the Full Application Phase deadline.